-- The development centres involved in the development of the TOE are the following: ST ROUSSET and ST Ang Mo Kio, for the design activities, ST ROUSSET, for the engineering activities, ST ROUSSET for the software development activities. - Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
+- The development centres involved in the development of the TOE can be ST Rousset (France), CMP Georges Charpak (France), ST Sophia (France), ST Grenoble (France), or ST Ang Mo Kio 1 (Singapore). - Reticules and photomasks are generated from the verified IC databases; the former are used in the silicon Wafer-fab processing.
 As reticules and photomasks are generated off-site, they are transported and worked on in a secure environment with accountability and traceability of all (good and bad) products.
-During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - The authorized sub-contractors involved in the TOE mask manufacturing can be DNP Japan and DPE ITALY.
+During the transfer of sensitive data electronically, procedures are established to ensure that the data arrive only at the destination and are not accessible at intermediate stages (e.g. stored on a buffer server where system administrators make backup copies). - The authorized sub-contractors involved in the TOE mask manufacturing can be DNP (JAPAN) and DPE (ITALY).